-However, with Low-Interest High-Fit leads you to need to be careful in order not to seem annoying or invasive.
-Don't bombard them with sales pitches right away.
+However, when working with Low-Interest High-Fit leads, you have to be careful in order not to seem annoying or invasive.
+Don't bombard your audience with sales pitches right away.
 There are several tactics you can use.

 2. Be bold and transparent.
 Reply to people talking about your niche with an explanation of how you found them and your offer.
 The key to success here is to be sincere.

 Hey Jack, I stumbled upon your profile while scrolling #fishing.
 Seems like it’s something you’re interested in.
 In that case, why not check out our new line of rods.
 This one is even 50% off.”

 You can also add special value to your offer: explain what makes your product unique or offer a discount, coupon code, etc. This tactic is best used sparingly since you're reaching out to people out of nowhere and it may be seen as spam by someone.

 In addition to that, you can check the Influencers report to see who are the most prominent voices in the community.
 This will help you find opportunities to reach your audience through influencers.

 What do you do when you're frustrated with a product?
 A lot of people go to Twitter to vent and complain!
 These people could become your customers if you quickly give them an easy way to solve their problems with your undoubtedly amazing offer.